korewaChino/umu-wrapper/README.md

 1. Run it from the terminal, and set all the environment variables for each game you want to run.
 2. Do the above, but script it.
-3. Create a profile for each game you want to run, as a separate TOML config.
+3. Create a profile for each game you want to run, as a separate TOML config. (see [man 5 umu-launcher](https://github.com/Open-Wine-Components/umu-launcher/blob/main/docs/umu.5.scd))

+All of the above are kind of cumbersome, especially if you have a lot of games you want to run. umu-wrapper is designed to make this process easier.

+Maybe you want to run a game with a shared WINE prefix, or you want to run all of them with a specific Proton runtime.
+You could write a TOML config or a script for each game, but that's a lot of work. umu-wrapper lets you define a template for a game, and then just specify the game's ID, executable and arguments.
+It will then derive the rest of the variables from the template instead of having to specify them for each game like you would with vanilla umu-launcher TOML configs.

 umu-wrapper simply wraps around umu-launcher that automatically generates profiles from a master TOML config, allowing you to re-use the same variables for multiple games.
 Think of it as just a more barebones version of Bottles, designed specifically to run with UMU-Launcher.